-Held each year in the first week of school in August, the Back to School Picnic provides an opportunity to meet and welcome new parents, old friends and faculty, staff and Board members.
+Held each year within the first few week of September, the Back to School Picnic provides an opportunity to meet and welcome new parents, old friends and faculty, staff and Board members.

 The Rose Ceremony

 On the first day of school each year, we welcome the incoming first grade class with a Rose Ceremony.
 The whole school joins together as the kindergarten teachers lead the students onto the campus to greet their new Grade 1 teacher, and to receive a rose from the incoming eighth graders.
 On the last day of school, the eighth grade class tours through the school, giving roses to the teachers and the administration who have helped them along their journey, closing the circle.

 Festival of Light – Martinmas Lantern Walk

-Each November we celebrate Martinmas, the festival of inner light in the outer darkness of the approaching winter.
+Each November we celebrate the Martinmas, the festival of inner light in the outer darkness of the approaching winter.
 Celebrating Martinmas serves as a reminder that each of us has a divine spark to carry out into the world and share with others.
 St Martin was a soldier in Rome in the 4th century.
 Legend says that one wintry night, he met a poor beggar, half-naked and freezing.
 Martin removed the heavy military cloak from his shoulders and, drawing his sword, cut it in two, and gave half to the beggar.
 In a dream, it was revealed that the beggar was in reality the representative of all humanity, calling for Martin to walk a path of service.

 The children hear the story of St. Martin, sing songs, and as night falls, carry their handmade lanterns into the gathering night, illuminating the darkness.
 This festival is celebrated together by the Early Childhood and early Grades classes.
 As part of the celebration of Martinmas, the TWS community organizes a charitable collection of winter clothing and blankets for local shelters each year.